Jump to a section

 These tools are used to continuously monitor the performance and availability of IT services and infrastructure.
 Examples include SolarWinds, Nagios, and Dynatrace.
 They provide real-time insights into service performance, helping to identify and rectify issues before they impact users.

-• Integration and automation tools:
+• Process automation tools:

 Tools like Zapier and Make.com are used to automate workflows and integrate disparate systems across service providers.
 They play a critical role in ensuring seamless service delivery and in reducing manual overhead by automating routine tasks and integrations.